Tokyo Disney Hotel Reviews & Recommendations

 Our Tokyo Disney Celebration Hotel review (you can also listen to our podcast episode) goes into detail to help you decide if this is worth for your stay.
-In short, it’s a bit expensive for a value hotel and the “overlay” on an existing hotel is plain.
-It’s also a 15-minute bus ride from the parks (and isn’t on property).
+In short, it’s a bit expensive for a Value Hotel and the “overlay” on an existing hotel is plain.
+The biggest issue I have is the 15-minute bus ride to/from the Parks (since it’s offsite).

 Disney Ambassador Hotel

 - Starts at: ¥30,000 ($270 USD) per night

 - Disney Ambassador Hotel Review